River Dove Catchment Management Plan Sample

 2. Use continuous prose

 Essays are normally written in continuous prose.
 This means you have to write complete sentence and write in paragraph form – not in point, bullet, or numbered form.
 In other words, avoid numbering your points or using bullet points.
 There are a few exceptions where the use of numbering is acceptable.
 Such as in dissertations, theses, and research proposals.
 When writing a dissertation, theses and proposals, you may number your headings, objectives, tables, and figures.
 However, the body of these works is normally done in continuous prose.
+Paraphrasing, which is one of the essential essay writing skills, is key to writing in continuous prose.

 Inappropriate (bullet points and numbering):